SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Bulwark

 You may use a bonus action on your turn to assume a braced stance for one minute.
 The stance only ends early if you fall unconscious.
-While braced your movement speed is set to 0 and cannot be increased and you gain the following benefits:
+While braced your movement speed is set to 0 and cannot be increased, and you gain the following benefits:
 • Enemies adjacent to you do not impose disadvantage on attacks you make with a longbow.
 • Enemy ranged attacks with weapons against you have disadvantage.
-• You may use your reaction to perform an opportunity attack with a longbow against an enemy that moves within within 5 feet of you.
+• You may use your reaction to perform an opportunity attack with a longbow against an enemy that moves within 5 feet of you.

 ### Level 14